Pursue Dental Care Before You Retire

 Your Dental Insurance Options in Retirement

-If you don’t live in a state where dental coverage is available through Medicare, you can still access dental benefits.
+If you cannot access dental coverage is available through Medicare, you can still access dental benefits.
 Here is a look at some options.

 It is important to assess your supplemental Medicare coverage every year.
 You can compare your Medicare supplemental options here.